 George Sisler served as a United States Army intelligence officer.
 He was also famous for his toughness, once parachuting while having a broken bone.
 The ASU ROTC department’s Ranger Challenge team is named Sisler’s Raiders in his honor.

 Robert James Miller served in Company A, 3rd Battalion, 3rd Special Forces Group(Airborne).
 He was posthumously awarded the Medal of Honor for his actions during the war in Afghanistan.
-His unit was conducting combat operations near the village of Barikowt, Nari District, Kunar Province, Afghanistan when they came under heavy fire.
+His unit was conducting combat operations near the village of Barikowt, Nari District, Kunar Province, Afghanistan, when they came under heavy fire.

 Colonel Aaron Bank was one of the founders of the U.S. Army Special Forces (Green Berets).
 Originally, the first Special Forces Group was the 10th.
 Aaron Banks did that to fool the Soviets into thinking there must be at least 10 of these Groups of these sons-a-bitches if this one is the 10th.

 As a member of the Office of Strategic Services (OSS), Bank led special operations during World War II, parachuting into France and coordinating with the French Resistance.
 His action at that time also involved plans for organizing an operation intended to capture Adolf Hitler.
-As one of the founders, he earned his right to become recognized as of the most famous Green Berets in history.
+As one of the founders, he earned his right to become recognized as the most famous Green Berets in history.

 Master Sergeant Raul Perez “Roy” Benavidez was a member of the United States Army Special Forces (Studies and Observations Group) who received the Medal of Honor for his valorous actions in combat near Lộc Ninh, South Vietnam on May 2, 1968.
-Benavidez is one of the most famous Green Berets who turned into one incredibly tough, tenaciously persistent man, shredded in the body by war, beloved by all those who fought and served beside him.
+Benavidez is one of the most famous Green Berets who turned into one adamant, tenaciously persistent man, shredded in the body by war, beloved by all those who fought and served beside him.

 After stepping on a landmine and being told he would never walk again, Roy Benavidez retrained himself and returned to Vietnam.
-He won the Medal of Honor for saving the lives of at least eight men in a battle near Loc Ninh, South Vietnam that saw him receiving 37 separate wounds from bullets, bayonets, and shrapnel.
+He won the Medal of Honor for saving the lives of at least eight men in a battle near Loc Ninh, South Vietnam, that saw him receiving 37 separate wounds from bullets, bayonets, and shrapnel.

 “A lot of people call me a hero.
 I appreciate the title but the real heroes are the ones that gave their life for this country.”— Roy Benavidez